Significant-Gravitas/AutoGPT/autogpt/README.md

                                   continuous mode
-  --speak                         Enable Speak Mode --debug                         Enable Debug Mode -b, --browser-name TEXT         Specifies which web-browser to use when
+  --speak                         Enable Speak Mode --debug                         Enable Debug Mode --skip-news                     Specifies whether to suppress the output of
-                                  using selenium to scrape the web.
-  --allow-downloads               Dangerous: Allows AutoGPT to download files
-                                  natively.
-  --skip-news                     Specifies whether to suppress the output of
                                   latest news on startup.
   --install-plugin-deps           Installs external dependencies for 3rd party